zheyunwu/cmio-scheduler/README.md

 ## Description

-This project is the work of the master thesis "[An I/O-aware scheduler for containerized data-intensive HPC tasks in Kubernetes-based heterogeneous clusters](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1725008&dswid=5071)".
+This project is the implementation of a Kubernetes scheduler proposed in the master thesis "[An I/O-aware scheduler for containerized data-intensive HPC tasks in Kubernetes-based heterogeneous clusters](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1725008&dswid=5071)".

 ## Author